AP Photos: In Mexico, prejudice fades around tattoos

 A publicist, painter and muralist, the 35-year-old Daruma began working as a tattoo artist a few years ago at the encouragement of a friend who saw his drawings and showed him how to use and calibrate tattoo machines.
 His body is now a catalog of over 40 images, the first of which he got at 13 shortly after seeing his uncle’s arm.

-Daruma works with a half-dozen tattoo artists on the second floor of an old building in Mexico City’s colonial core.
+Daruma works with a half-dozen tattoo artists on the second floor of a building in Mexico City’s colonial core.
 The buzzing of needles mixes with rock music and the chatter of clients, many of whom lie in awkward positions as they have designs permanently etched onto their bodies.

 Some come to have their entire back covered in ink, others for a piercing or to have their tongue forked.